 * How do I access library services?

 We have a full service Resource Center located on our Beloit Campus for your use.
 The Resource Center hours vary during the week so please contact our Resource Center Director for specific times and dates they are open.
 Please call our Beloit Campus for contact information.

-The Blackboard Open Learning Environment will also have links to other digital resources and downloads available for student use.
+The Moodle Learning Environment will also have links to other digital resources and downloads available for student use.

 * How do I get assistance when I am having technical problems?